 Fun fact – Where did the meteor that killed off dinosaurs hit the Earth?

 To be accurate, it actually was neither a meteorite nor a meteor.
 It was an asteroid.
 And it hit the Earth in Mexico, it left what's now called the Chicxulub crater, 150 km/93 miles wide and 20 km/12 miles deep.

 Our tutorial, which opens after installation and is available when you switch Documentation to Tutorial in the documentation header, is also about to receive an update.
 We're going to enrich the current front-end development tutorial with a basic business introduction.
 Whether you are an evaluator or you just want to find something about working with Kentico, you'll find a new section in the tutorial.

 The so-called business part of the tutorial will guide you through the interface, working with the new Page Builder, and explains how to use files and set up the structure of your content.

 This tutorial extension is expected to be public during December 2018.

 The most dangerous dinosaur in Jurassic Park isn't a velociraptor.
 It's actually an assumption from the 90s of what deinonychus looked like.
 However, their name didn't sound scary to the film crew, so they used a different dinosaur name.
 Have I broken your childhood too?

 No More Developer Essentials?

 "What about the 'old' courses for Portal Engine?", you may ask.
 Yes, even those are to be updated for Kentico 12.
-You'll find them in our offering during January 2019 under their new names—Kentico Portal Engine for Developers and Kentico Customization for Developers.
+You'll find them in our offering during January 2019 under their new names—Kentico Portal Engine for Developers and Kentico MVC for Developers.